C2dricLeroy/C2dricLeroy/README.md

 ## I'm **Cédric Leroy**, a software engineer based in Lille! :running:

 Hello, I'm Cédric Leroy!
 After my degree of Psychology at the University of Lille, I discovered Web Development through science and experiment.
 I quickly decide to start a new career in web-development and became a self-taught programmig student.
 As I discovered new tools and laguages, I decided to became a Software Engineer.
-In this context, I met the Simplon's team and engage for the preparation of the title!
+In this context, I met the Simplon's team and engage for the preparation of the title.
+Recently diplomed, I'm looking for my first job opportunity!

 I'm an **algorithmic lover**, a huge **music fan**, and a truly **trustworthy person**.